kaizencorps/keychain/README.md

 # Overview

-Created at the Solana Hacker House in Bogota, Keychain is a way to link multiple wallets to a single on-chain account.
+Originally created at the Solana Hacker House in Bogota, Keychain is a way to link multiple wallets to a single on-chain account.

 Keychain was created to solve [Domination's](https://domination.gg) delegated login problem: our players want to play Domination with their mobile phones/wallets, but keep their NFTs safely on their Ledger/desktop wallets.
 However, there